HeloMagalhaes/HeloMagalhaes/README.md

 My name is Heloisa Magalhães

-:computer: I've been learning HTML, CSS, Git, Github, JavaScript and SASS!
+:computer: I've been learning User Track, JavaScript and SASS!

 :house_with_garden: I live in São Paulo, Brazil.